2KAbhishek/talks/be-a-10x.md

 ## How do I become a 10X?

+- Start looking for good role models
+- Try to make your team as productive as possible
 - Have everything on Git
 - Have CI/CD pipelines for own projects
 - Explore new technologies and environments